sigsum/log-go/doc/rate-limit.md

 associated PTR records are not consulted).

-Note that all subdomains of the configured domain are allowed, i.e., the line applies to all requests with a verified submit-token specifying the given domain or a subdomain thereof.
+Note that all subdomains of the configured domain are allowed, i.e., the line applies to all requests with a verified submit token specifying the given domain or a subdomain thereof.
 All requests from those domains are counted together towards the given limit.